 Our Minister in Residence Program

 The Community Church does not have a permanent minister.
-Rather, it has developed a unique program whereby retired clergy from the US are invited for a period of two months to lead our worship service on Sundays and assist in the spiritual and other short term needs of the congregation during their stay.
+Rather, it has developed a unique program whereby retired clergy from the US are typically invited for a period of two months to lead our worship service on Sundays and assist in the spiritual and other short term needs of the congregation during their stay.
 We provide round trip transportation between San Miguel and the minister and his/her spouse's home city and we provide a house for them to live in while they are here.
 If you are a retired minister and are reading this, and interested in exploring the possibility of being one of our Ministers-in-Residence, please contact us through the Contact tab on this web site.

 Currently we have several ministers who have returned one or more times.
 Our ministers are ordained in various denominations such as: Presbyterian, United Methodist, ELCA (Lutheran), United Church of Christ, Episcopalians and others.